What are Attributes in Ruby?

 Attributes in Ruby:

 In Ruby, an object that is totally secretive is pretty useless.
 You can create it, but then you can’t do anything with it.
 You’ll normally define methods that let you access and manipulate the state of an object, allowing the outside world to interact with the object.
-These externally visible facets of an object are called its attributes.
+These externally visible facets of an object, called its attributes.

 Types of Attributes in Ruby: